department-of-veterans-affairs/vets-website/va-gov/pages/health-care/wellness-programs.md

 <div class="va-introtext">

 Our Veterans programs for health and wellness offer information, resources, and treatment options to help you stay healthy.
-Find out how to get help with quitting tobacco, preventing disease, managing your weight, and maintaining your mental health.
+Find out how to get help quitting tobacco use, preventing disease, managing your weight, and maintaining your mental health.

 </div>